By: Author John Cunningham. Published: 2020/12/02 at 5:15 pm

-Mower decks frequently wear out long before the engines, makes me a little sad truthfully.
+Mower decks frequently wear out long before the engines, which makes me a little sad, truthfully.
 Deck protection is a chore every mower owner could easily do with just a little knowledge and some elbow grease.
-I’ve been a mechanic for over twenty years, I’ll show you how to take care of your mower deck.
+I’ve been a mechanic for over twenty years; I’ll show you how to take care of your mower deck.

 Protect a lawn mower deck from corrosion in five steps:

 - Turn mower over, (air filter side up)